What are dairy maintenance compounds?

 Requirements for farm dairies

-Products used in farm dairies to clean, sanitise, or maintain the milking plant (including the bulk milk tank) and other areas in the farm dairy must be "approved" DMCs.
+Products (chemicals) used in farm dairies to clean, sanitise, or maintain the milking plant (including the bulk milk tank) and other areas in the farm dairy must be "approved" DMCs.
 These have been approved by the Ministry for Primary Industries (MPI) for use in farm dairies.
 DMCs also include compounds for water treatment and for pest control in and around the farm dairy.

-The main point of using approved DMCs is to make sure cleaning and maintenance products don't contaminate the raw milk, damage the equipment and rubberware.
+The main point of using approved DMCs is to make sure cleaning and maintenance products are suitable and don't contaminate the raw milk, damage the equipment and rubberware.

-MPI provides a register of all approved and recognised maintenance compounds, which we update regularly.
+MPI provides a register of all approved maintenance compounds, which we update regularly.

 The register shows:

 - basic information about each product (supplier, name, type, and status)